karx/ethopedia/_projects/undergroundvillage.md

   - Minecraft
   - Base
   - Village
 ---

+Some of these hermit NPC are from the before before times.

+## Its thriving
 * It has a school!
 * The trading village used by Etho
 * This village helps Etho get the `Book n Quil` for comment of the day.